gianlucaballa/arithmetic-formatter/README.md

 This exercise comes from: https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter

 I made some modifications to the exercise and expanded it.
+I used Atom to write it.